 6. True Romance (1993)

 Most of True Romance has little to do with smoking weed, but the bit that does is simply iconic.
-Plus, the character inspired another character on this list: Saul Silver of Pineapple Express (see below).
+Plus, this particular character inspired another character on this list: Saul Silver from Pineapple Express (see below).

 In True Romance, Brad Pitt is the embodiment of the lazy couch potato who does nothing but smoke, eat, and watch TV all day.

 Written by Quentin Tarantino and directed by Tony Scott, True Romance is your classic guns-blazing, drug-smuggling crime thriller.
-In it, Floyd lounges around his apartment, unbothered by the chaos around him.
+In it, Floyd lounges around high in his apartment, unbothered by the chaos around him.

 5. Inherent Vice (2014)

-Though cannabis consumption—especially among teens—boomed in America during the 90s, it all began during the 60s and 70s.
+Though cannabis consumption—especially among teens—boomed in America during the 90s, it all began back in the 60s.
 Hippies were the emblem of the counterculture movement, who advocated for love and psychedelic expansion over war and materialism.

 Joaquin Phoenix is nearly unrecognizable behind those huge sideburns, posing as the ultimate hippie stereotype Larry "Doc" Sportello.